The following are the schedules attached to and deemed to be a part of this Agreement:

 Description of Service.
 The Scotia InfoAlerts service allows you to subscribe to various alerts for your Accounts.
 Depending on the alert, you can choose to receive alerts via email, push notification to a Mobile Device, or any other method we offer from time to time.
 An alert does not constitute a bank record for the Account to which it pertains.

 You hereby acknowledge and accept that each alert is sent to you without being encrypted and may include information pertaining to your Account.
 We will partially mask your Account numbers.

 Scotiabank's alerts are subject to the terms and conditions of your agreement with your mobile carrier and/or internet service provider.
-You are responsible for any fees of any kind whatsoever imposed by your mobile service provider and internet service provider.
+You are responsible for any fees or charges of any kind whatsoever imposed by your mobile service provider and internet service provider.

 Suspending or changing your Scotia InfoAlerts preferences.
 At any time, you may temporarily disable certain alerts or permanently unsubscribe from all alerts by editing your Scotia InfoAlerts profile in the InfoAlerts menu within ScotiaOnline or within the Mobile Banking Application.
 Alternatively, you may also call us at the telephone numbers shown in Section 25 (Customer Service).
 Please note, however, that certain alert bundles such as the ‘Safeguard Bundle’ may not be disabled unless you unsubscribe from the Scotia InfoAlerts service altogether.